the-code-school/tcs-page/_posts/2019-04-07-learn-to-code-this-summer.md

 **When:** Summer

-**Meeting Times:** Saturday
+**Meeting Times:** Saturday/Sunday

 **Where:** Algonquin College, Ottawa

 **Here’s what  you’ll learn:**

- - Advanced Responsive Design Creating Web Forms Using JavaScript to
- - Create Interactive Applications JQuery Library Overview of scraping
- - Use of Frameworks for Templating and Data Presentation
+ - SpringBoot backend framework
+ - React Web Application Frontend design

 Over five weeks, you will gain coding skills and improve your Web portfolio.
 You’ll be introduced to new career paths that could include: